Laser Liposuction (SmartLipo, Slim Lipo, Cool Lipo, ProLipo Plus): Is it for You?

 Results of Laser Liposuction

-The bruising can be less because lasers can coagulate small blood vessels.
+Bruising can be less extensive with laser liposuction than with traditional lipo because lasers can coagulate small blood vessels.

-You can expect to be back to your normal non-strenuous activities in three to five days, depending on what advice your doctor gives you.
+You can expect to be back to your normal activities in three to five days.
 Strenuous exercise should be put off for three or four weeks, typically.
 Ask your surgeon for specific advice.

 Cost of SmartLipo and Other Laser Liposuction